jonnypeace/VPN-gateway/README.md

 ~~~
 ping -c1 google.com
 ~~~
-If there are still issues with iptables flushed, then there's maybe a problem with the openvpn config, or nordvpn server, and the best i can offer at this point is to go through the start of this readme and try again, with another nordvpn server.
+If there are still issues after iptables flushed, then there's maybe a problem with the openvpn config/credentials, or nordvpn server, and the best i can offer at this point is to go through the start of this readme and try again, with another nordvpn server.